JACKERS228/quest-journal-theme/README.md

 # Quest Journal Theme
-A simple, lightweight theme for Obsidian inspired by quest journals.Whether you're doing a D&D campaign or recording your life's adventures, Quest Journal Theme immerses you in that adventurous spirit.
+A simple, lightweight theme for Obsidian inspired by quest journals.
+Whether you're doing a D&D campaign or recording your life's adventures, Quest Journal Theme immerses you in that adventurous spirit.

 # Overview